Skip to main content

 #

-2. Configure the VxWorks INCLUDE_DEBUG_SHELL_CMD component to use the command interpreter dprintf command.
+2. Enable INCLUDE_DEBUG_SHELL_CMD for command interpreter dprintf

 System Information Commands